-After Padman, now a 30-year-old bag woman: Anisha Nichani's Svachh mission
+After Padman, now a 30-year-old bag woman: Anisha Nichani's Svacch mission

 An interaction with housekeeping staff at schools, colleges and even malls made her realise that the knowledge of menstrual hygiene is so poor that even educated students and corporates dump sanitary pads into the toilet.
 “Most sanitary workers are not given protective gear and it is they who bear the brunt of diseases when they come in direct contact with such material.
 My product helps them dispose of their pads safely and at the same time doesn’t harm waste segregators.”

-She started by making Svachh bags herself to find out how much time it took.
+She started by making Svacch bags herself to find out how much time it took.
 Then she approached an NGO which had a course on empowering women through jobs like tailoring and first aid and got them to include a course on making these bags.
 “The idea instantly attracted many women who were interested in working with us.
 It helped them open bank accounts and go digital.
 One of them even saved up all her earnings and bought a second-hand laptop,” she says proudly.

 Newspapers as drivers of change